ravijanjam/BashScripts/travLStore1/Readme.md

 ### Counting files in any directory

 To loop through all the directories on the LServer and get the file count for a specific set of filters based on extensions type, date range and excluded directory list.
-The script also writes the output to *fileInfo.dat*, which can be scraped for any further information.

 **Filters** :
 ```excluded directories, startDate, endDate, starting path```